Rohit9977123/Meesho_MobileTesting/README.md

 ## 📌 Author
 **Rohit Chouhan**
-QA Engineer | Manual & Automation Testing
+QA Engineer | Manual
-Tested the Meesho Mobile Application on both Android and iOS platforms using a blend of manual and automated testing practices.
+Tested the Meesho Mobile Application on both Android and iOS platforms using a blend of manual  practices.

 ---